KostasValeckas/PyLongslit/_sources/general_notes.rst.txt

 Controlling the plots displayed with `Matplotlib <https://matplotlib.org/>`_.
 -------------------------------------------------------------------------------

-The pipeline produces a large array of quality assesment plots.
+The pipeline produces a large array of quality assessment plots.
 All of these are displayed using `Matplotlib <https://matplotlib.org/>`_.
-All the plots have a menu bar that gives you acess to a wide range of options.
+All the plots have a menu bar that gives you access to a wide range of options.
 You can zoom in and out, save the plot, set limits for the axes, limit image contrast, and many more.
 How the menu looks for different systems varies.
-For Linux Ubuntu, the menu looks like this (located in upper left corner):
+For Linux Ubuntu, the menu looks like this (located in the upper left corner):

 .. image:: pictures/matplotlib.png
     :width: 100%